dblock/code.dblock.org/_posts/2015/2015-07-18-the-easiest-way-to-write-a-slack-bot-in-ruby.markdown

 {% endhighlight %}

 Add `gem 'slack-ruby-bot'` to your *Gemfile* and party on.
 Unlike [Lita](https://github.com/jimmycuadra/lita) it's not trying to be anything other than a Slack bot boilerplate.
 Source code [on Github](https://github.com/dblock/slack-ruby-bot).

+### Update: Integration with Rails

+If you're trying to integrate Slack with Rails, check out [Writing a Slack Bot running on Rails (with React)](/2015/11/28/writing-a-slack-bot-running-on-rails-with-react.html).